PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 20:15:18
+Last updated: 2024-04-05 20:15:51
-Random Quote: Here's the thing about me and tools: The only one I know how to use, is attached to me.
-And I'm not gonna try putting it in a TV... again. - Barney Stinson
+Random Quote: The beautiful thing about getting high is that time ceases to exist. - Rue Bennett